Category Archives: 1959 Films

 The film is hardly a downer and while the subject matter of nuclear disaster and devastation sounds heavy there is as much romance as there is social storytelling.
 The romance between Peck and Gardner is effective and the best part of the film experience.

-As the story begins, we learn that World War III has already occurred, leaving Australia as the only remaining safe place for survivors.
+As the story begins, we learn that World War III has already occurred, leaving Australia the only remaining safe place for survivors.
 However, wind currents carrying lingering radiation are headed their way condemning those on the continent to certain death.

 When the survivors receive a strange signal from San Diego, California, Commander Dwight Towers (Peck) must undertake a mission with Lieutenant Peter Holmes (Anthony Perkins) to see if there is hope for humanity.
 They leave behind Moira (Gardner) and Mary (Donna Anderson), the women they love.